 As for parents themselves, they should take some time for themselves to relax and recharge.
 This will help them cope better with raising teens with problems.

 5. What is the best therapy teens can get?

 This depends on the individual teen’s behavior, and what their specific needs are.
 Some may find it helpful to talk about their experiences in teen therapy, while others may benefit from creative therapies such as art or music therapy.

 Note that a teen’s comfort and trust level with their therapist is of utmost importance for therapy to be successful.

 It is crucial for parents not to assume and insist on what they think teens should do in therapy.
-They should let their teens choose what feels right.
+They should support and let their teens choose what feels right.
 Therapy and healing take time.
 Parents must be patient and supportive throughout the process.

 Watch Out for Warning Signs, and Get Help as soon as Possible

 Indeed, teenagers have always experienced psychological problems while growing up.
 While most of these can be attributed to coping mechanisms in a rapidly changing atmosphere, many may need assistance from a mental health provider.

 As Steve Carleton explains in the interview, teenagers today experience increased pressure to perform in school and may also have body image issues due to overexposure to social media content.

 Addressing these family issues early on helps teenagers to learn healthy coping mechanisms and adapt to changes in a suitable manner.